RubberDuckEng/safe_wren/README.md

 * If you yield from the root, it gets set to state=OTHER, presumably later you might be able to call things on it?
 * WrenConfiguration likely leaked for each WrenVM constructed/destructed?
-* Needlessly "closes" each upvalue separately instead of batching.